Street Fighter: The Movie (arcade game): Characters

-The game's cast contains most of the characters from Super Street Fighter II Turbo, with the exceptions of Fei Long (who was not used for the movie), Dee Jay, T. Hawk, Blanka (although he appears quite rarely by jumping into the stage and doing his electric ability) and Dhalsim.
+The game's cast contains most of the characters from Super Street Fighter II Turbo, with the exceptions of Fei Long (who was not used for the movie), Dee Jay, T. Hawk, Blanka (although he appears as a rare easter egg, by jumping into the stage and electrocuting himself before leaving) and Dhalsim.
 Akuma, who was a hidden character in Super Turbo and X-Men: Children of the Atom, is a regular character for the first time in any game.
 Two new characters were also introduced: Sawada, an original character from the film, and Blade, a member of Bison's shock troops from the film.
 Arkane, F7 and Khyber, who are all palette swaps of Blade, appear as secret characters.
 A powered-up version of Bison (called S. Bison) appears as a final computer-controlled opponent exclusive to the game's Tag-Team Mode and can be selected via codes like the other secret characters.
 While Blanka and Dee Jay would be added to the selectable cast of the home versions, there is leftover data in the arcade game indicating that Blanka was meant to be a playable character in this version as well, as there is an ending for him accessed by playing as S. Bison in the arcade mode.

 Street Fighter: The Movie is the only game in the series where the boss characters Balrog, Vega and Bison, as well as Akuma, are addressed by their western names in the Japanese release.
 The Japanese instruction card features the original Japanese names of the characters written next to the western names in parentheses to avoid confusion.

 The actors in the film are credited with reprising their roles for the game, with some of the actors dressed differently so as to more closely resemble their video game counterparts.
 While Raul Julia is credited as Bison, his likeness only appears in archive footage from the film.
 Julia's stunt double, Darko Tuscan, was used to digitize the character in the game instead.
 Additionally, Guile is simultaneously played by stuntman Mark Stefanich, due to Van Damme only being available for four hours.

 Characters each had between 600–800 digitized frames of animation, for a total of 32 megabytes of graphics.
 Each character had a 256 colour palette, compared with 16 colors in previous CPS-based Street Fighter games, and 64 colors in Mortal Kombat.